zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 James says, “Then that may be your answer.”
 That’s the reason, possibly.
 “Your payment history makes a big difference with the cre dit bureau.”
 Your “payment history” is a report about how often you’ve been la te in paying your bills.
 The “credit bureau” (bureau) is a company that keeps tr ack of that, organizes this information that produces the credit report, and gi ves the credit ratings.
 There are actually three large companies in the United States  that do this.
 Most credit card companies use one of those three credit bureaus to decide whether they’re going to give you a credit card or not.
 Once again, banks  do the same thing.
 They use one of the credit bureaus, one of the credit compan ies, to see whether you are a good person to loan money to.

 James continues, “If you’ve missed payments or been  late, that’s a big strike against you.”
 “To miss a payment” means not to do s omething you should have done, and in this case it would mean not paying you r bill when you should have done.
 Sometimes people pay their credit card bills,  but they pay them late.
 If you do this, James says, “that’s a big strike (strike) against you.”
-The expression “a strike against someone” means something that will m ake it more difficult to do something well, or something that makes other peopl e have a negative or bad opinion about you.
+The expression “a strike against someone” means something that will make it more difficult to do something well, or something that makes other peopl e have a negative or bad opinion about you.
 Usually, though, it’s the first meaning, referring to things that will make it difficult for you to do something that  you want to do.
 If your parents don’t have any money and you’re not able to go to s chool, that’s a big strike against you.
 That’s a big problem in terms of you t rying to be successful.

 Now, the word “strike” actually comes from the game  of baseball, when the pitcher of one team – the person who throws the bal l – throws the ball, and the person who is trying to hit the ball, the batter, s wings at the ball – moves the large stick, the bat, to try to hit the ball – but misses.
 That’s called a “strike.”
 There are other ways of getting a strike, too.
 If y ou hit the ball and it doesn’t stay within the lines that it’s supposed to stay in the field, that could also be considered a “strike.”
 I don’t want to go into the rules of baseball, but the term, you should know, comes from baseball.